claudiamatosa/tutorial-setting-up-a-simple-isomorphic-react-app/README.md

-Following Joseph Furlott's tutorial on [how to set up a simple isomorphic React app](http://jmfurlott.com/tutorial-setting-up-a-simple-isomorphic-react-app/).
+Using Joseph Furlott's tutorial on [how to set up a simple isomorphic React app](http://jmfurlott.com/tutorial-setting-up-a-simple-isomorphic-react-app/) to experiment with ReactJS.